aliaskov/cfn-dockerized-zabbix/README.md

 Zabbix server - is a default entry.
 Make sure that AWS Services template is applied on it

 Alternative way of importing templates:
-Modify DB/data.sql which contains default items,triggers, etc. and it is a part of zabbix/zabbix-server-mysql container (/usr/share/doc/zabbix-server-mysql/data.sql) and build your ownzabbix-server-mysql image.
+Modify DB/data.sql which contains default items,triggers, etc. and it is a part of zabbix/zabbix-server-mysql container (/usr/share/doc/zabbix-server-mysql/data.sql) and build your own zabbix-server-mysql image.
 Almost empty DBdump is in DB/MyzabbixDump.sql